 Keeping a journal enables me to see things in perspective by seeing things over time.
 As I revisit the journal entries I’ve made over the years, it’s interesting to see how some past events that occurred in my life that seemed so tragic, don’t seem so tragic anymore as I look back on them.
 I see them from a much broader perspective.

-We are often looking outward; at other people, our circumstances, the daily news.
-These are things we need to look at, as we need to be aware of the world around us.
-But when do we take time to turn our attention away from the outward to a reflective look inward?
 When do we take time to take a thoughtful, deliberative look at who we truly are; at our strengths and our weaknesses, at our aspirations and goals, at our moral beliefs?

 The life wheel is a tool that many life coaches use to learn more about their clients.
 Of course, it also helps the client learn more about themselves.
 Let’s try it.